LibreCAD/docs/guides/drawing.rst

 .. note::
    Ensure the *Length* is set to "500" and the *Snap Point:* is "Start" in the **Tool Options** textbox.

 The tool and method used is entirely up to the user to obtain the desired results.
-The use of a particular tool may be determined by the next operation to quickly extend or repeat the entity.
+The use of a particular tool may be determined by the next operation that allows the drawing to be quickly extended.
 A good understanding of the available tools allows the user to select the appropriate tool for the current operation.

 While the above example always start at *0,0*, the initial point can be placed anywhere: